elyra-ai/elyra/docs/source/getting_started/overview.md

 It simplifies the task of running notebooks interactively on cloud machines, seamlessly leveraging the power of cloud-based resources such as GPUs and TPUs.

+Refer to the
+[_Deploying Elyra & JupyterHub in a Kubernetes environment_ topic](../recipes/deploying-elyra-in-a-jupyterhub-environment.md) for an overview on how to deploy Elyra, JupyterHub and the Jupyter Enterprise Gateway on Kubernetes.

 #### Python and R scripts execution support

 Elyra contributes a Script editor with support for Python and R files, which can take advantage of the